Vitamin Mis-Steps

 - Gummies are a new delivery method that has modified formulas and ingredients for taste.
 Sugar factor not a good addition and as some vitamins are acid, gummies expose teeth for longer peiods to eating acids.

-- And now the last and largest disappointment originally generated by early science and sanctioned by Government health agencies; Vitamins C & E, plus beta carotene are incomplete and missing vital family members to perform all the necessary functions nature intended.
+- And now the last and largest disappointment originally generated by early science and sanctioned by Government health agencies; Vitamins C & E, plus beta carotene are incomplete and missing vital family members naturally found together in whole foods needed to perform all the necessary functions nature intended.

-- Since the vast majority of current multivitamin formulas contain numerous flaws and incomplete formulas, there is a developing concern that the longer one takes these products, there is a greater chance that serious adverse health effects might eventually manifest. here
+- Since the vast majority of current multivitamin formulas contain numerous flaws and incomplete formulas, there is a developing concern that the longer one takes these products, there is a greater risk that serious adverse health effects might eventually manifest. here here

 There are a few multiples that include some family members, but far too few.
 THEY ALL SHOULD and will in the future as the resource information presented on this website gains greater exposure.